 In fact, if you're vacuum tank breaks down for the day, so does your opportunity to make money and serve your customers.
 That's why it is vitally important to check your equipment on a regular basis and prevent maintenance surprises on the job site.
 If you operate a slide-in vacuum tank mounted on a pickup or trailer, here are five daily checks you can do before you leave the yard to make sure you're operation keeps pumping all day long.

-5 Steps to Keep Your Slide-In Pumping Everyday
+5 Steps to Keep Your Slide-In Units Pumping Everyday

-If you are the owner of a slide-in vacuum pump, you know that your operation is dependent upon this being an operating piece of equipment all day long.
+If you're the owner of a slide-in vacuum pump, you know that your operation is dependent upon this being an operating piece of equipment all day long.

 Oil the Vacuum Pump